ganch-dev/railsbase/README.md

-# Base template for Rails Apps
+# Base template for new Rails Apps

 Features:
 * Ruby 3.2.2